adeboissiere/FUSION-human-action-recognition/README.md

 Infrared and 3D skeleton feature fusion for RGB-D action recognition (submitted to IEEE Access)
 ===============================================================================================

 We propose a novel deep network fusing skeleton and infrared data for Human Action Recognition.
-The network is tested on the largest RGB+D dataset to date, NTU RGB+D. We report state of the art performances with over 90% accuracy on both cross-subject and cross-view benchmarks.
+The network is tested on the largest RGB+D dataset to date, NTU RGB+D. We report state-of-the-art performances with over 90% accuracy on both cross-subject and cross-view benchmarks.

 Project Organization
 --------------------